A packaged, fiber-coupled waveguide-enhanced Raman spectroscopic sensor: Analysis of backscattered Raman signal

 \section{Analysis of backscattered Raman signal}

-The signal of interest in this sensing scheme is the power of backward-propagating Raman light collected at the start of the sensing region ($x=0$) normalized by the input forward-propagating pump light (also at $x=0$).
-Assuming the vast majority of Raman scattered light comes from the forward-propagating pump with power $P_f$ (compared to the backward-reflected pump signal power), and the magnitude of the Raman scattered light is significantly less than the pump light, the rate equations describing the Raman power $P_\text{Raman}$ are:
+The useful signal in the backscattered sensing scheme is the power of backward-propagating Raman light collected at the start of the sensing region ($x=0$).
+Setting the powers to zero as $x \rightarrow \infty$, the ratio of Raman power to input power is given by \cite{Raza2019}:

-where $\beta_\text{Raman}$ is the generation rate of the Raman signal and $\alpha_s$ is the scattering loss per unit length.
-Solving these coupled differential equations and setting the powers to zero as $x \rightarrow \infty$, the ratio of Raman power to input power is: